nicolargo/glances/docs/aoa/amps.rst

 Glances provides some specific AMP scripts (replacing the ``command`` line).
 You can write your own AMP script to fill your needs.
 AMP scripts are located in the ``amps`` folder and should be named ``glances_*.py``.

+You can also overwrite this default location by adding the following configuration key to your AMP configuration section (it should be a folder):

+    [amp_foo]
+    plugin_path=/home/foo

 An AMP script define an Amp class (``GlancesAmp``) with a mandatory update method.
 The update method call the ``set_result`` method to set the AMP return string.
 The return string is a string with one or more